-Note: If a client application gets disconnected, the API will attempt to reconnect to the message broker it was connected to, and if that fails it will attempt to reconnect to the next listed host, and so on.
+Note: If a client application gets disconnected, the API will attempt to reconnect to the event broker it was connected to, and if that fails it will attempt to reconnect to the next listed host, and so on.
 If the application had published Guaranteed messages prior to being reconnected to a new host, the new host will not have the required Guaranteed messaging publisher state to agree with the API on which messages were last received/acknowledged.
 Therefore, the API will reset the publisher flow state, renumber and resend any unacknowledged messages.
 Note that if the new host was configured as a Replication mate of the original host, resending messages may create duplicates because the original messages may have been successfully delivered to the mate even though from the API’s perspective they were unacknowledged.
 In this case, it is up to the receiving application to resolve this duplication in an appropriate manner.

 Note that for API versions prior to 7.1.2, if a reconnect to a different host occurred after publishing Guaranteed messages, the API would close the newly created session and raise a session event—the application was responsible for reconnecting and resending any unacknowledged published messages.
 To use this legacy behavior, you must change the Guaranteed Delivery Reconnect Fail Action property to the appropriate non-default value.
 For more information, see the JMS Properties Reference.